 To qualify to apply to the MPNP you must be a skilled worker who can make an immediate economic contribution to the Province of Manitoba.
 A skilled worker has specialized education and training and work experience in their occupation.
 Examples include professions – nurse, dentist, accountant, teacher – and trades such as plumber and electrician.
 In Manitoba, skilled workers can receive excellent salaries and benefits.

 NOTE: Obtaining Canadian permanent resident status does not guarantee you employment.
 It is up to you to find a job in Manitoba and show the employer that you are qualified.
 It may take months to find a job, and longer if you need to upgrade your skills, your education, your English proficiency or, in the case of regulated trades and professions, become licensed.

 For those seeking temporary employment in Manitoba, visit Immigration, Refugees, and Citizenship Canada (IRCC) to learn how to apply for a temporary work permit.

-Before you can apply for a work permit your employer must register with Manitoba Labour and Immigration and, in most cases, obtain prior approval for foreign worker recruitment from Employment and Social Development Canada (ESDC).
+Before you can apply for a work permit your employer must register with Manitoba Employment Standards and, in most cases, obtain prior approval for foreign worker recruitment from Employment and Social Development Canada (ESDC).

 The challenge immigrants face, however, is getting their qualifications – international education and experience – recognized by Canadian employers or the organizations that regulate professions.
 The good news is that the MPNP empowers you to take charge of your success, with a guided application process and, after nomination, pre-arrival planning tools to help you fast-track your entry in the Manitoba workforce in the job you spent years training to get.